Hyacinth Bean - Key Growing Information

 USES:

 Cut flower.
-Seeds, young leaves, and flowers are completely edible.
+Seeds, young leaves, and flowers are edible.
 Quick cover for arbors, walls, fences, and trellises.

 SCIENTIFIC NAME: